 It is important to follow these guidelines for NPK ratios in different growing stages because not following it could have adverse effects on your plants.
 If you give your marijuana plant too much nitrogen during the flowering stage, it could lead to lower yields since it does not promote the growth of buds.

 Aside from the macronutrients, micronutrients are also essential for hydroponics with marijuana.
-These micronutrients are boron, manganese, copper, cobalt, zinc and molybdenum.
-Practically the same as that you use when planting with soil but you must opt for supplements especially made for hydroponics as these will have the best effect.
+These micronutrients are boron, manganese, copper, cobalt, zinc, and molybdenum.
+Practically the same as that you use when planting with soil but you must opt for supplements specially made for hydroponics as these will have the best effect.

 Maintaining pH could easily be neglected but it is one of the more important factors to monitor not only for hydroponics technique but for all ways of planting marijuana.
 Like in using coco coir, the pH for marijuana plants planted with hydroponics should be maintained between the levels of 5.5 to 6.5.